 At Mary Potter Hospice, we are committed to delivering the highest standards of quality and safety.

-We have established systems and frameworks to continually evaluate the quality of care we provide to patients and their families or whānau.
+Mary Potter Hospice has established systems and frameworks in place to continually evaluate the quality of care we provide to patients and their families or whānau.

-All teams contribute to quality improvements thus improving the standard of care we provide across the organisation.
+All Hospice staff contribute to quality improvements thus improving the standard of care we provide across the organisation.

 During 2018, auditors from the DAA group (the Designated Audit Agency for Ministry of Health) performed an independent audit of the Hospice services against Ministry and EqUIP 6 healthcare standards.
 The team of auditors used a common checklist for the audit, interviewed staff and consumers, observed practice and the environment, along with reviewing patient records, policies and procedures.

 The auditors said that the Hospice has a culture of continuous quality improvement where consumers are at the centre of care.
 They also said the Hospice strives for best practice and promotes palliative care principles.